My cat has just been diagnosed with an inner ear infection. What is this?

 Are some cats more susceptible to inner ear infection?

 No. In fact, otitis interna is an unusual condition in cats and may signal an underlying abnormality in the anatomy of the ear or an imbalance in the immune system.
-Any cat with a chronic ear infection that is difficult to control may develop otitis interna if the eardrum (tympanic membrane) is damaged as it allows bacteria to migrate down into the inner ear.
+Any cat with a chronic ear infection that is difficult to control may develop otitis interna if the eardrum (tympanic membrane) is damaged, as a damaged ear drum allows bacteria to migrate down into the inner ear.

-Excessively vigorous cleaning of an infected external ear canal can sometimes cause otitis interna.
+Excessive vigorous cleaning of an infected external ear canal can sometimes cause otitis interna.
 Some ear cleansers are irritating to the middle and inner ear and can cause signs of otitis interna if the eardrum is damaged and allows some of the solution to penetrate too deeply.
-Airplane travel can also trigger infection with the changes in middle-ear pressure that occurs during take-off and landing.

 What are the signs of an inner ear infection?

-The signs and symptoms of otitis interna depend upon the severity and the extent of the infection.
+The signs of otitis interna depend upon the severity and the extent of the infection.
 Some cats may show no outward signs at all, but you may notice your cat is reluctant to chew or seems to be in pain when opening her mouth.
-She may shake his head or paw at the affected ear.
+She may shake her head or paw at the affected ear.

-Your cat may develop a head tilt -- usually to the side of the infected ear -- and she may even lean, fall or roll toward the infected side.
-Her balance may be completely altered making it difficult to walk well, and she may even walk in circles toward the side of the infected ear.
+Your cat may develop a head tilt - usually to the side of the infected ear and she may even lean, fall, or roll toward the infected side.
+Her balance may be completely altered making it difficult to walk properly, and she may even walk in circles toward the side of the infected ear.
 If both ears are involved, you may see her swing her head from side to side like an elephant swinging its trunk, and she may have a difficult time staying on her feet.
 Also, cats with active otitis interna cannot hear on the affected side(s).

 Are there other signs I should watch for?